Jim O'Brien (reporter): Career

 After short stints at radio stations KHJ in Los Angeles and WOR-FM in New York City, O'Brien relocated to Philadelphia in 1970, where he became a disc jockey at WFIL.

 Sometime in 1971 or 1972, he joined the WPVI-TV Channel 6 Action News team as a sports anchor.
-He soon became the weatherman, and eventually co-anchored the 12:00 p.m. and 5:00 p.m. newscasts, the local edition of Dialing for Dollars, and the weekend magazine show Primetime.
+He soon became the weatherman, and eventually co-anchored the 12:00 p.m. and 5:00 p.m. newscasts, the local edition of Dialing for Dollars, and the weekend magazine show Prime Time.

-As WPVI's ratings increased, O'Brien became a beloved figure who was praised for his humor and the unique, fun-loving personality that he brought to his newscasts and weather reporting.

 Death and funeral

 O'Brien had two favorite hobbies: motorcycle riding and skydiving.
 While skydiving on September 25, 1983 at the United Parachute Club near Gilbertsville, Pennsylvania, he and another skydiver deployed their main parachutes.
 During their descent, under their open parachutes, the two collided, and their parachutes became entangled.
 After they tried unsuccessfully to detach themselves from each other, O'Brien, an experienced skydiver, performed a standard skydiving emergency procedure called a cutaway.
 He jettisoned his main parachute and deployed his reserve parachute; however, by the time he performed the maneuver, he was already at such a low altitude that he struck the ground before his reserve canopy was able to inflate.
 The other jumper managed to use the entangled main parachutes to land safely.
 O'Brien was 43 at the time of the fatal incident.

 Following his death, O'Brien was remembered by friends and colleagues at a memorial service in the Philadelphia area.
 His remains were returned to Harris County, Texas, where a funeral service was held at the Memorial Oaks Cemetery in Houston and officiated by the Rev. A.M.
 Stone, the pastor of Fairbanks Baptist Church, O'Brien's hometown church.
 O'Brien's mother and sister, Nancy (Oldham) Wood, and his daughters Peri and Patti Jo, and former wives, Sandra Gilpin and Sue Brooks, were among those present at the graveside service.